joinself/academy/examples/server/auth-system/README.md

 - The server generates a unique QR code for each authentication request.
 - You scan the QR code with your Self mobile app.
 - The server verifies your identity and displays your DID and verified claims.
-- No passwords, no persistent sessions, no personal data stored.
+- No passwords, no persistent sessions, no personal data processed.
 - Refresh or click "Start Over" to try again!

 ---